tetzng/pez/docs/commands.md

 - Respects selectors in `pez.toml` (`version`/`branch`/`tag`/`commit`).
 When no selector is set, updates to the latest commit on the remote default branch (remote HEAD).
 - Local path sources (`path`) are skipped.
 - Concurrency is controlled by `PEZ_JOBS`.
+- Any repo specified on the CLI that is not already in `pez.toml` is added automatically so future installs remain in sync.

 ## list